Expected Sensitivity of the Light Dark Matter eXperiment to Long-Lived Dark Photons and Axion-Like Particles: Trigger and Event Selection

 The \bdt was trained on \ecal PN background events and $A'$ events composed of an approximately equal mix of four $A'$ masses (5, 10, 50, and 100 MeV).
 As seen in the BDT feature distributions in Appendix~\ref{app:hcal_bdt_feat}, $A'$ events and ALP events are very similar and clearly distinguishable from \ecal PN events.
 For each simulated mass $\sim$65,000 events were used for training, along with a similar number of ECal PN events.
 All events included in the training passed the trigger, tracker veto, and \hcal energy requirement.
 Note that the \ecal BDT selection criterion is not enforced on the training sample to ensure a high-statistics sample for training.
 Even if these events would ultimately be vetoed before the \bdt criterion due to their topology in the \ecal, they hold useful information for the \bdt on the topology of background events in the \hcal, and therefore, we include them in the training sample.

 The performance of the \bdt was assessed for separate batches of \ecal PN events and each signal mass and model individually, with all other analysis cuts applied.
 The \bdt output scores for these test samples are shown in Figure~\ref{fig:BDT_output} for the \ecal PN background and two $A'$ and ALP masses.
 Clear discrimination between signal and background is evident for all example masses and models.
 Heavier mass LLPs tend to have a longer tail for low BDT scores and look more background-like than lighter masses.
 This is because their electromagnetic showers are slightly longer and wider at higher masses, which more closely resemble the hadronic showers of the background.
 The discriminator threshold for the \bdt is chosen based on a Figure of Merit (FOM) proposed by Punzi~\cite{punzi2003}.
-To ensure more robust background rejection and to take into account random fluctuations, a more conservative discriminator threshold is chosen that is slightly higher than the optimal value from the FOM~\cite{horoho2025}.
+At the FOM's optimal threshold, zero background events remain; however, to ensure more robust background rejection and to take into account random fluctuations, a slightly higher, more conservative discriminator threshold is chosen that further reduces the signal efficiency by 5\%~\cite{horoho2025}.
 This decision acknowledges the inherent variability of the background sampling in our simulation, but is at the expense of signal efficiency.
 The choice of discriminator threshold also provides further background rejection for larger sample sizes like the targeted \num{1e16} EoT.